Alert Section

 Where can I get advice from?

-You are strongly advised to contact the Homeless Team on 01352 703777 without delay in order that we may work with you, and your landlord, to prevent you from becoming homeless.
+You are strongly advised to contact the Homeless Team on 01352 703777 without delay so that we can check the validity of the notice you have been issued with and work with you and your landlord to prevent you from becoming homeless.

 In some circumstances, we may be able to get your notice revoked with some negotiation (e.g. if there are arrears, we may be able to arrange to agree a payment plan, or arrange for a support worker to assist with any financial problems that has resulted in notice being issued).
 Early intervention could also mean that court costs would not be passed on to you from your landlord.